bjmorgan/vasppy/README.md

 - super
 - vasp_grid

+Dependencies:
+- numpy

+## Basic installation of executable scripts

-To install exectuable scripts (copied as symbolic links) use `./install.py`
+To install executable scripts (copied as symbolic links, with the default destination $HOME/bin/) use `./install.py`
 For installation options use `./install.py --help`

 The following modules can be run as command line applications: